Skip to content

 }

-The pattern is additive to CI=true, not a replacement.
+The pattern adds to CI=true, it does not replace it.
 VS Code positions it explicitly: "If you maintain scripts or CLIs that already adjust behavior for CI or other agents, you can use the same pattern for commands launched from Copilot Chat" (VS Code v1.121 release notes).

 Variable Signals Set by